Have you ever had a pulled muscle?

-So, the big question is, what do you do when you pull a muscle?…
+So, the big question is, what do you do when you have a pulled muscle?

 Do you use ice or heat?
-Do you rest, or keep moving?
-Do you get a physical therapist to take a look?
+Maybe you rest, or keep moving?
+Perhaps you get a physical therapist to take a look?

 Let me start off by saying that no matter if it is mild or severe, having a strained muscle looked at by a professional is paramount to full recovery and returning to your active lifestyle.
 All while decreasing the risk of it happening again.